 You also have the opportunity to learn with Grammarly.
 Every time you review a document it tracks the type and frequency of errors to build up a picture of your weaknesses.
 On your dashboard, you can see an average score for your work, and access a personalised handbook with detailed explanations of the grammar rules that you personally get wrong most often.
 (Apparently I have an issue with commas.)

 That said, there are some pretty serious cons to Grammarly.
-There is a download available for a plugin for Microsoft Word, but I couldn’t review it because there’s no download available for Word for Mac.
-For business users, this won’t often be a problem, but as a tool for professional writers I am surprised they have not catered to the Apple market – after all, the MacBook Air is often cited as the must-have tool for writers.
+There is a download available for a plugin for Microsoft Word, but I couldn't review it because there's no version available for Word for Mac.
+For business users, this won't often be a problem, but as a tool for professional writers I am surprised they have not catered to the Apple market - after all, the MacBook Air is often cited as the must-have tool for writers.